FAQ

 Choosing from the most effective strategies for your situation, counselling guides and supports you through life’s challenges, drawing on Acceptance and Commitment Therapy (ACT), Solutions Focused Therapy, and Emotionally Focused Couple Therapy

-• Most people benefit from between six to ten or more sessions, usually at fortnightly intervals, although weekly sessions may be appropriate for some clients initially.
+• Most people benefit from between six to ten or more sessions, usually at weekly or fortnightly intervals.

 During your first session we discuss your particular needs and desired outcomes before agreeing together on a counselling plan, which we review together as you progress.